iPhone 5S review

-It's fair to say that the iPhone 5S isn't an improvement over the iPhone 5 when it comes to build quality, because its predecessor was so well made.
-In fact, it's hard to see where Apple could improve.
-In our opinion, the iPhone 5S is still the best looking smartphone out there.
-Its precision cut aluminium rear sits absolutely flush with glass panels that sit at the top and bottom.
-Its neat bevelled edges are perfectly formed and the 7.3mm thick phone feels incredibly comfortable in the hand.
-Weighing just 112g, which still feels almost impossibly light when you pick up the smartphone for the first time, the iPhone 5S is still incredible to look at and hold.
+It's not just the materials, but the attention to detail that catches the eye.
+Its precision-cut aluminium rear sits absolutely flush with glass panels that sit at the top and bottom.
+The smartphone's neat bevelled edges are perfectly formed and the 7.3mm thick phone feels incredibly comfortable in the hand.
+Weighing just 112g, which still feels almost impossibly light when you pick up the smartphone for the first time, the iPhone 5S is incredible to look at and hold.

 Gold model aside, the biggest issue of the iPhone 5S's looks is that to the untrained eye it doesn't look as though you've bought a new phone, although Apple has at least eased the burden by taking the iPhone 5 off sale, replacing it with the plastic iPhone 5C instead.